Dhole: Admixture with the African wild dog

 In 2018, whole genome sequencing was used to compare all members (apart from the black-backed and side-striped jackals) of the genus Canis, along with the dhole and the African wild dog (Lycaon pictus).
 There was strong evidence of ancient genetic admixture between the dhole and the African wild dog.
 Today, their ranges are remote from each other; however, during the Pleistocene era the dhole could be found as far west as Europe.
 The study proposes that the dhole's distribution may have once included the Middle East, from where it may have admixed with the African wild dog in North Africa.
-However, there is no evidence of the dhole having existed in the Middle East nor North Africa.
+However, there is no evidence of the dhole having existed in the Middle East nor North Africa, though the Lycaon was present in Europe during the Early Pleistocene, with its last record in the region dating to 830,000 years ago.
+Genetic evidence from the Sardinan dhole suggests that both Sardinian and modern dholes (which are estimated to have split from each other around 900,000 years ago) share ancestry from the Lycaon lineage, but this ancestry is significantly higher in modern dholes than in the Sardinian dhole.

 Subspecies

 Historically, up to ten subspecies of dholes have been recognised.
 As of 2005, seven subspecies are recognised.

 However, studies on the dhole's mtDNA and microsatellite genotype showed no clear subspecific distinctions.
 Nevertheless, two major phylogeographic groupings were discovered in dholes of the Asian mainland, which likely diverged during a glaciation event.
 One population extends from South, Central and North India (south of the Ganges) into Myanmar, and the other extends from India north of the Ganges into northeastern India, Myanmar, Thailand and the Malaysian Peninsula.
 The origin of dholes in Sumatra and Java is, as of 2005, unclear, as they show greater relatedness to dholes in India, Myanmar and China rather than with those in nearby Malaysia.
 However, the Canid Specialist Group of the International Union for the Conservation of Nature (IUCN) states that further research is needed because all of the samples were from the southern part of this species' range and the Tien Shan subspecies has distinct morphology.

 In the absence of further data, the researchers involved in the study speculated that Javan and Sumatran dholes could have been introduced to the islands by humans.
 Fossils of dhole from the early Middle Pleistocene have been found in Java.